Orchidcat/ThinkBetter/ThinkBetter/The Psychology of Money.md

 Getting money requires taking risks, being optimistic, and putting yourself out there.
 But keeping money is different strategy.
 Compounding works. **Time**
 The Survival mindset
 1. More than I want big returns, I want to be financially unbreakable.
 And if I’m unbreakable I actually think I’ll get the biggest returns, because I’ll be able to stick around long enough for compounding to work wonders.
-2. <mark style="background: #FF5582A6;">Planning is important, but the most important part of every plan is to plan on the plan not going according to plan.</mark>
+2. <mark style="background: #FF5582A6;">Planning is important, but the most important part of every plan is to plan on the plan not going according to plan.</mark>A plan is only useful if it can survive reality.
 3.